Cancer Patients: How We Are Preparing for Coronavirus

 Information About Ongoing Clinical Trials

 For our patients enrolled in clinical trials, access to investigational therapies will continue without change, although the same precautionary procedures outlined above will also take place.
 Because we know that access to clinical trials may be important to the health and well-being of some cancer patients, many of our clinical trials continue to accept new patients.

 More COVID-19 information for patients with cancer

-Visitor Restrictions at UCSF Due to the Coronavirus (COVID-19)
+Visitor Restrictions Due to COVID-19